Do High Mileage Cars Need Thicker Oil

 Thicker Oil for Older Engines

 As engines age, their oil needs change.
 Just as our skin gets drier and less elastic with age, so too do the moving parts in an engine need thicker oil to prevent leaks and maintain proper function.
+While most new cars come filled with what’s called “conventional” motor oil, a switch to a synthetic blend or full-synthetic motor oil is often recommended for older engines.

-The key difference between conventional and synthetic oils is that synthetics are man-made rather than naturally derived.
-This means they can be designed with certain properties in mind, such as increased thickness or heat resistance.
+The key difference between conventional and synthetic oils is that synthetics are artificial rather than naturally derived.
+This means they can be designed with specific properties in mind, such as increased thickness or heat resistance.
+For an aging engine, thicker oil is generally better.

 It will help to seal up any leaks that have developed over time and also provide better protection against wear and tear.
 If your car’s owner’s manual doesn’t specifically recommend a synthetic oil for older models, it’s still worth considering making the switch.
 Not only will your engine thank you, but you’ll likely see improved fuel economy as well!